srl-labs/srl-splunk-lab/README.md

 ## Kibana

-Your pre-configured Kibana should available via [http://localhost:5601](http://localhost:5601).
+Your pre-configured Splunk instance should available via [http://localhost:8000](http://localhost:8000).
 Now you can go to to Discovery and Dashboard under Analytics and see a demo dashboard.

 ![kibana discovery][kibaba_dashboard]